SilvenLEAF/AnimeSenpai/README.md

-# Sorting-Algorithm
+# MyAnimeList
-This is my Sorting-Algorithm,  inspired by Clement.
+This is my version of MAL.
+This is MyAnimeList!!!